 Investing in our Ordinary Shares or ADSs involves a high degree of risk.
-You should carefully consider the specific risks described below, including, but not limited to, the risks included in our Current Report on Form 6-K filed March 3, 2014, before making an investment decision.
+You should carefully consider the specific risks described below together with the other information in this prospectus supplement, the accompanying prospectus and the information and documents incorporated by reference, before making an investment decision.
+See the section of this prospectus supplement entitled "Where You Can Find More Information."
 Any of the risks we describe below could cause our business, financial condition or operating results to suffer.
 The market price of our Ordinary Shares and ADSs could decline if one or more of these risks and uncertainties develop into actual events.
 You could lose all or part of your investment.